smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 | ButtonPress (SHUFFLE) | | |
 | ButtonPress (REPEAT) | | |

 When you are the active service for your service's type (e.g. media), and you have declared that you support these RPCs in your manifest (see section 1.
 Creating an App Service Manifest), then these RPCs will be automatically routed to your app.
-You will have to set up @![iOS]notifications!@ @![android,javaSE,javaEE]listeners!@ to be aware that they have arrived, and you will then need to respond to those requests.
+You will have to set up @![iOS]notifications!@ @![android,javaSE,javaEE,javascript]listeners!@ to be aware that they have arrived, and you will then need to respond to those requests.

 @![iOS]
 ##### Objective-C